From understanding Burstcoin security to selecting a wallet, the Getting Started guide provides the information needed to succeed with Burstcoin.

 Run a local wallet as a public node to assist with network growth and synchronization.
 If you are a programmer, contact the development team on discord to offer project assistance in the area of your expertise.
 Raise awareness whenever you can without engaging in the practice known as ‘shilling’.
 Help translate burst materials into your local or 2nd language (Esperanto?).
 Learn to assist others who will be getting started and will have the same type of questions related to Burstcoin that you do.

-How can I follow development progress and general news about the community?
+How can I follow development progress?

 Subscribe to The Burstcoinist, a weekly summary newsletter related to these topics.
 For an informative history of Burstcoin development, take the time to read the first issue and each subsequent issue in chronological order.
 As they say, “it’s a good read”.